jet/falanx/README.md

     --help                display this list of options.
 ```

 ## To build packages

 From root

 ```
-dotnet msbuild build.proj /t:Pack /p:Version=0.1.0-alpha7
+dotnet pack
 ```

-The nupkg will be in `bin/nupkg`
+The nupkgs will be in `bin/nupkg`

+To specify a version pass the `Version` property like `/p:Version=0.1.0-alpha7`

 ## Security
 This repository is actively monitored by Jet Engineers and the Jet Security team.
 Please monitor this repo for security updates and advisories.
 For more information and contacts, please see [SECURITY](security.md)